OctopusDeploy/docs/docs/administration/octopus-dsc/octopus-server.md

 2. Install the MSI
 3. Create the database
 4. Set the admin username and password
-5. Configure with a free licence
+5. Configure with a free license
 6. Start the service

 When `Ensure` is set to `Absent`, the resource will: